-- Background (reasons for bringing the report) - 1.1 The Council has a responsibility for licensing hackney carriages and private hire vehicles, drivers and operators within the district of Bolsover / North East Derbyshire.
-The service is operated by the Joint Environmental Health Service across the Strategic Alliance with North East Derbyshire / Bolsover District Council.
-The current policies on these functions (Appendices 1-3) were published in 2018 and are due a periodic review by September 2021. - 1.2 The Joint Environmental Health Service has conducted an initial review of the policies focussing on learning from experience implementing the new policies since 2018 and routine feedback to officers from the trade, partners and the public during the licensing processes and changes to legal requirements and best practice in the intervening period.
+- 1 Background (reasons for bringing the report) - 1.1 The Council has a responsibility for licensing hackney carriages and private hire vehicles, drivers and operators within the district of Bolsover.
+The service is operated by the Joint Environmental Health Service across the Strategic Alliance with North East Derbyshire District Council.
+The current policies on these functions (Appendices 2-4) were published in 2018 and are due a periodic review by September 2021. - 1.2 The Joint Environmental Health Service has conducted an initial review of the policies focussing on learning from experience implementing the new policies since 2018; routine feedback to officers from the trade, partners and the public during the licensing processes; and changes to legal requirements and best practice in the intervening period. - 1.3 On 28 July 2021 the revised policies were approved by the General Licensing Committee for public consultation. - 1.4 A 9 week public consultation exercise is now being carried out through the Ask Derbyshire website, press releases and the Council's social media platforms; as well as through consultation with a range of stakeholders directly.
+The consultation is due to end on 22 November 2021. - 1.5 Following consultation the responses will be fed back to the General Licensing Committee, at which time a decision will be taken on whether to recommend a final version of the amended policies to Council for adoption.